Addictions, Drug & Alcohol Institute

 CTN PNW logo

-Partner Organizations
+Partner organizations

 Partner organizations provide a wide range of treatment services to tens of thousands of patients.
-Services are also targeted to specific groups having special needs such as women, adolescents, the elderly, individuals with co-occurring disorders, people experiencing homelessness, American Indians and Alaska Natives, sexual minorities, and patients in medical primary care.
+Services are also targeted to specific groups having special needs such as women, adolescents, individuals with co-occurring disorders, people experiencing homelessness, American Indians and Alaska Natives, sexual minorities, and patients in medical primary care.

 Research Studies